mikey-t/dotnet-react-sandbox/README.md

 ### Project Name

-The project name doesn't do much right now, but if you decide you want to change your project name, these would be the steps:
+The project name is currently only being used to name the release tarball (i.e. `your-project-name.tar.gz`) and as the name of the dotnet `.sln` file.
+You can change the project name by following these steps:

 - Change your root directory name
 - Change value in your `.env` file for key: `PROJECT_NAME`
-- Change your .net solution file name: `./server/your-project-name.sln`
+- Change your dotnet solution file name: `./server/your-project-name.sln`
-  - Also change the name within the contents of the .net solution file - replace "dotnet-react-sandbox.sln" (it might be something slightly different) with "your-project-name.sln"
+  - Also change the name within the contents of the dotnet solution file - replace "`dotnet-react-sandbox.sln`" (it might be different if you used the project generator script or have renamed it already) with "`your-project-name.sln`"

 ### Docker Container Prefixes